rancher/cattle/README.md

 cattle list-virtualMachine
 ```

-Once running refer to `libvirtVncAddress` and `libvirtVncPassword` fields to get access to the console.
+Once running refer to `libvirtVncAddress` and `libvirtVncPassword` fields to get access to the console or use the console action to get a URL to a noVNC capable stream.
+It's far easier to just use the UI if you want console access.

 ## Integrating